Meet the Team Behind the Legacy

 About Pam

-Pam has worked in the Behavioral Health field for twenty years.
+Pam has years of experience working in the Behavioral Health field.
 She has provided treatment for those seeking change, utilizing a variety of treatment modalities.
 She has been passionate about helping people make the changes necessary for a full and satisfying life.

-Pam attended Youngstown State University and holds her Bachelor’s and Master’s Degrees in Social Work.
-She has been a member of the National Association of Social Workers (NASW) for almost twenty years.
-As a Bachelor level student, she was chosen as the Ohio Bachelor Student Social Worker of the Year, affording her the opportunity to be an OH NASW Board member and work with leaders from across the state.
+Pam attended Youngstown State University and holds her bachelor’s (BSW) and master’s degrees in Social Work (MSW).
+She has been a member of the National Association of Social Workers (NASW) for twenty years.
+As a bachelor level student, she was chosen as the Ohio Bachelor Student Social Worker of the Year, affording her the opportunity to be an Ohio NASW Board member and work with leaders from across the state.
 She has provided direct care service in several capacities as well as serving in leadership roles, supervising and directing others.